- 1. What Is Nerve Damage?

 - 5. Why Working With an Experienced Attorney Matters

 - 6. Contact Crosley Law for Help Getting the Compensation You Need

 My Arm Tingles.
 Did I Suffer Nerve Damage in My Car Accident?

-In a car accident, nerve damage can occur in the brain, spine, and limbs as a result of trauma or lacerations.
-The nervous system is exceedingly complex and more fragile than many people realize.
-While you should always see a doctor after a crash, it is especially important to do so if you believe your symptoms are a sign of nerve damage.
+The nervous system is extremely complex and more fragile than many people realize.
+In a car accident, nerve damage can occur in the brain, spine, and limbs.
+While you should always see a doctor after a crash, it is especially important to do so if you believe your symptoms (like tingling arms or hands) are a sign of nerve damage.